dwdas9/home/articles/Misc/Spark_To_ADLS/Part2-SortingADLSContainerUsingSpark.md

 ### Overview of the Article

 In Part 1, we dived into accessing ADLS files with Pyspark and Hadoop Jars.
 Now, let's switch gears a bit.
 In this article, we'll explore how to sort—by creating containers and moving/renaming files—the content in an Azure Data Lake Container using just a Standalone Spark application.
 While there's always the route of Azure Data Factory, Databricks, or Azure Logic Apps, I want to spotlight this approach.
 Why?
 Because it's not only a viable alternative, but it also comes with the perk of being nearly cost-free compared to the other Azure services I mentioned.
-How cool is that?

 ### My Environment